zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 ## Rules

-You can control how your bot moves in the same way as in the previous manias.
+The basic controls are basically the same as in the last competition: your bot has left and right motors that you can control independently.

 Every time you get hit your robot will fade away just a bit.
 The last robot standing wins.